-The Bagail is a flat toiletry bag made of durable nylon and had multiple mesh compartments for ultimate organization and is only 2.75” thick!
+The Bago is a flat hanging toiletry bag made of durable and lightweight Rip-Stop Honeycomb waterproof fabric and has multiple mesh compartments for ultimate organization!

-The large capacity means it’ll be easy to hold all your essentials and it has a handle and hanging hook.
+With its nearly endless pockets and compartments it’ll easily hold all your essentials and it has a handle and hanging hook.
 Excellent addition to your packing needs!

 BAGSMART Toiletry Bag